 The Phoebe Rees Competition

-The Phoebe Rees is a year-round full-length play competition which is open to any drama group in Somerset.
+The Phoebe Rees is a year-round full-length play competition which is open to any SFD affiliated drama group.
 Productions are judged by one of a panel of visiting adjudicators, and the group receives a full written adjudication, usually within a week or two of the performance.
-We also try to publish a review of the production in Spotlight Online.
+The cost is £30 for Societies which are paid-up members of the SFD.

 The rules as to what consitutes 'a play' for the purposes of this competition were clarified in 2011, in order to provide "an equitable basis for adjudication and moderation".